wickednvile/CRTIOW/README.md

 ```
 And simply open ```a.ppm``` with your favorite image viewer!
 If .ppm files are not supported on your image viewer try one online!
 ### NOTE
 The program does not use any GPU or any third party libraries to speed up rendering.
-It uses 1 core of your CPU just like in the book, which can take really long to compile.
+Just like in the book, it uses 1 core of your CPU which can take really long to compile.

 ## My thoughts
 Implementing it in C was struggling for me.
 I had to cut corners on some parts because C didn't have certain features and I'm no expert on the language.
 As for the math/physics, I didn't understand everything cause I tried doing all this within a single week, some were also pretty hard and wasn't explained clearly in the book.